Send Messages Using Google OAuth

 In this article

 Using customized outgoing settings allows you to save all of your outgoing replies to Gmail/G Suite for archive or backup purposes.
-It's worth mentioning that if you go this route, you will not need to add Help Scout to your SPF record or set up DKIM records.
+It's worth mentioning that if you go this route, you do not have to add Help Scout to your SPF record or set up DKIM records.

 Before authenticating, you'll want to ensure that you're logged into the Gmail account for your mailbox address (e.g., email@example.com).
-Google oAuth will not work with Google Groups.
+Google OAuth will not work with Google Groups addresses.

 Open the desired mailbox and head over to Mailbox Settings → Connection Settings.